flyingdoog/PGExplainer/README.md

 @inproceedings{luo2020parameterized,
-  title={Parameterized Explainer for Graph Neural Network}, author={Luo, Dongsheng and Cheng, Wei and Xu, Dongkuan and Yu, Wenchao and Zong, Bo and Chen, Haifeng, and Zhang, Xiang}, booktitle={Proceedings of 34th Conference on Neural Information Processing Systems,}, year={2020}
+  title={Parameterized Explainer for Graph Neural Network}, author={Luo, Dongsheng and Cheng, Wei and Xu, Dongkuan and Yu, Wenchao and Zong, Bo and Chen, Haifeng, and Zhang, Xiang}, booktitle={Proceedings of 34th Conference on Neural Information Processing Systems}, year={2020}
 }
 ```